mrbaloglu/mrbaloglu/README.md

 - 👋 Hi, I’m @mrbaloglu
-- I’m interested in NLP, Signal Processing and Reinforcement Learning.
+- I’m interested in Natural Language Processing, Signal Processing and Reinforcement Learning.
 - I’m currently learning to use RL on NLP tasks.
 - I’m looking to collaborate on relevant projects for my interests.
-- How to reach me: mrbaloglu[at]gmail.com
+- How to reach me: mrbaloglu [at] gmail [dot] com

 <!---
 mrbaloglu/mrbaloglu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.